Guide to V2Ray configuration

 It seems V2Ray good, but I just want to cross the internet censorship, don't want to waste too long time.
 How can I do?

-No matter what you do, there is a effort.
+No matter what you do, there is an effort.
 Effort does not mean success, but no effort definitely suggest no gains.
+But if your requirement is relatively simple, you can find a VPN rather than deploying V2Ray be yourself.

-I decided to try V2Ray, so how do I use this guide?
+I decided to try to deploy V2Ray, so how can I follow this guide?

 V2Ray's user manual explains everything in great detail.
 This guide mainly explains the features of V2Ray from easy to difficult in practically available configurations, and strives to reduce the difficulty of newcomers using V2Ray.